 I had to travel to a press launch, which meant an overnight stop in a hotel The boot comfortably coped with my small suitcase & suit holder.
 In reality, the boot capacity isn’t all that impressive, with 361 litres available in the 1.8.
 It’s also worth pointing out that if you select the 2.0 Corolla, this version only offers 313 litres of boot space, because its 12V battery has to go under the boot floor.

 In conclusion, the Corolla hybrid makes an awful lot of sense for company car drivers.
-Compared to the 1.0 litre petrol engines offered by Ford & VW, the 1.8 in the Corolla will both save you money at the pumps & has a low BIK of 22%.
+Compared to the 1.0 litre petrol engines offered by Ford & VW, the 1.8 in the Corolla will save you money at the pumps with 50mpg nailed on without breaking a sweat.
 It’s also very well built, comes packed with safety features & stands out from the crowd.
-It’s only let down by the lack of connected apps, dated interface & some questionable storage option’s & flexiblity in the cab.
+It’s only let down by the dated interface & some questionable flexibility inside.
 Whilst the sector leading Golf & Focus are better to drive, don’t write the Corolla off.
-If you want a hybrid family car, then at the moment, it’s as good as it get’s
+If you want a hybrid family car, that takes the hassle out of driving, then at the moment, it’s as good as it get’s